Sobieck/memories-of-lisa-rae-mitchell-phd/stories/thomas-anderson-sobieck/notes-that-no-one-will-understand/lisa recollections ideas.md

 Buttered your biscuit / sauces - for covering feet with blankets, toothpaste, etc whereas sauce was anything liquid.
 Her medication for her foot wounds/ mouthwashes/ etc

+Making Lisa's playlist.
+She sat and we talked about all the music.
+She eventually had to stop after a couple days because the emotions were making her head tingle and then hurt :(

 Going to fly over, she was in a jump suit that I bought her.
 I met her after work and the food was lovely and it was a fun night.

 Going to Black southern food place, honey ice cream that she stole